 Some Countries Have Brought New Cases Down To Nearly Zero.
-How'd They Do It?
+How Did They Do It?

 Ardern called the threat "unprecedented," but she was calm and reassuring.
 "Here's how we'll know what to do and when," she said as she laid out plans to shut down schools, most businesses and domestic travel.

-Wiles at the University of Auckland says that the prime minister did something quite interesting: "Which was that unlike many other countries, she never put us on a war footing."
+Wiles at the University of Auckland says that the prime minister did something quite interesting, "which was that unlike many other countries, she never put us on a war footing."

 So Ardern's speeches weren't about attacking an invisible enemy — as many world leaders would say.